 Mobile Fab Lab

-This year, we are bringing together our educational foundation, local business owners, parents, and even school board members to create our first mobile Fab Lab!
+During the 2017-2018 school year, we worked with our educational foundation, local business owners, parents, and even school board members to create our first mobile Fab Lab!
 A Fab Lab is a place where students can create something from design to fabrication.
 Fab Lab is short for Fabrication Laboratory.

 Through gracious donations, we are planning to bring in-depth digital fabrication to our elementary schools.
 Using various machines, our students will be provided with opportunities to continue to be active participants in the maker movement that is defining their generation.